The cap of Amanita

 L’ = 10.7 µm; W = 8.6 - 9.9 µm; W’ = 9.3 µm; Q = (1.02-) 1.05 - 1.25 (-1.58); Q = 1.11 - 1.20; Q’ = 1.14), hyaline, colorless, smooth, thin-walled, inamyloid, globose to subglobose to broadly ellipsoid to (infrequently) ellipsoid, adaxially flattened; apiculus sublateral, cylindric to truncate-conic; contents granular to mono- or multiguttulate; color in deposit not known.

 Sweden: In lawn under Betula in plantation of frondose trees.

 Norway: At 350 - 750 m elev.
-In ravine landscape with remnants of natural Alnus forest or in calcarious soil of mixed forest in small scale agricultural landscape or "in alpine zone" or.
+In ravine landscape with remnants of natural Alnus forest or in calcarious soil of mixed forest in small scale agricultural landscape or in Picea forest or "in alpine zone."

 —R. E. Tulloss